MicrosoftDocs/windows-powershell-docs/docset/windows/clusterawareupdating/set-cauclusterrole.md

 ```

 ### -RunPluginsSerially
-Indicates that that CAU scans each cluster node for applicable updates and stage the updates for each plug-in in the plug-in order passed into the*CauPluginName* parameter, when multiple plug-ins are used during an updating run.
+Indicates that CAU scans each cluster node for applicable updates and stage the updates for each plug-in in the plug-in order passed into the*CauPluginName* parameter, when multiple plug-ins are used during an updating run.

 By default, CAU scans and stages the applicable updates for all plug-ins in parallel.
 Regardless of the configuration of this parameter, CAU installs the applicable updates for each plug-in sequentially.